(part 1 of 4)

 37In the last day, that great day of the feast, Jesus stood and cried, saying, If any man thirst, let him come unto me, and drink.
 38He that believeth on me, as the scripture hath said, out of his belly shall flow rivers of living water.
 (John 7:)

 In a moment I'll continue this train of thought, but first I'd like to mention this: One reason, and perhaps the biggest reason, people don't learn about the Lord and what the Bible is telling us is that they don't thirst.
 We're given a small sheet of paper at the entrance to the church with all the supposed answers on it, and we're told to look no farther for truth.
 Truth is not easily defined, nor is it easily found.
 It's buried deep in the Word (and I'm not talking about the mystical explorations from such books as the Mishnah and the Kabala and the like).
 When the truth of the Word is hit upon, it's like having a taste of water when you're thirsty.
 But it leads to a driving force for more.
 We become like a man dying of thirst in a blazing desert.
 Whatever is given to us only causes us to want more.
 It never satisfies, it only creates more questions that we must be given the answer to.
 At the same time we discover that the answers others have settled on, and insist we accept, are far from correct.
-I picture the common doctrines like the young football player who gets the ball and runs the wrong way with it.
+I picture the common doctrines to be like the young football player who gets the ball and runs the wrong way with it.
 He's working hard, and he's confident that he's doing the right thing, and he even hears the cheers from the bleachers.
-What he doesn't know is the cheers are coming from those who want him to fail, not those who are on his side.
+What he doesn't know is that the cheers are coming from those who want him to fail, not those who are on his side.

 5And he that sat upon the throne said, Behold, I make all things new.
 And he said unto me, Write: for these words are true and faithful.
 6And he said unto me, It is done.
 I am Alpha and Omega, the beginning and the end.
 I will give unto him that is athirst of the fountain of the water of life freely.
 7He that overcometh shall inherit all things; and I will be his God, and he shall be my son.
 8But the fearful, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burneth with fire and brimstone: which is the second death.
 (Rev 21:)